Skip to main content

 Handling forms embedded in iframes

-If you have forms embedded in iframes on your website and want Mesh to track those forms, you’ll need to add the Mesh SDK to the site in the iframe, with session tracking ignored (see below).
-This will allow Mesh to track the form fills on the page without recording a duplicate session.
+If you have forms embedded in iframes on your website and want Avina to track those forms, you’ll need to add the Avina SDK to the site in the iframe, with session tracking ignored (see below).
+This will allow Avina to track the form fills on the page without recording a duplicate session.
 Platforms that use iframes for forms:

-Salesforce Pardot: You can add the Mesh SDK in the Look & Feel menu when customizing your Pardot forms:
+Salesforce Pardot: You can add the Avina SDK in the Look & Feel menu when customizing your Pardot forms:

 Limiting page tracking